 Since February 2011, Egypt has seen the pro-democracy movement that forced the resignation of President Hosni Mubarak, then parliamentary elections that brought the Muslim Brotherhood into power and the election as President of its leader, Mohamed Morsi.
 Morsi was ousted in June 2013 by his former Defence Minister Abdel Fattah el-Sisi, and subsequently sentenced to death.
 Under el-Sisi's rule, hundreds of his political opponents have been imprisoned and over 700 Morsi supporters given the death penalty.
 There has been no accountability for the killings of over a 1,000 civilians who protested against his election.
 There is increasing pressure on NGOs with the introduction of stringent laws that demand that they be registered under strict terms that has led some to close and others to cut back their activities.

-Under this cloud, dissent remains strong.
+Under this cloud, dissent remains strong but it comes at a high price.
 On 21 June 2014, several hundred people gathered in Cairo for the International Day of Solidarity for Egyptian Detainees, to protest against the Protest Law that gives the government powers to ban demonstrations, providing prison terms of up to five years for people who "call for disrupting public interests".
 Demonstrators made their way towards the Ittihadiya Palace that houses the Presidential offices.
 There they were met with police firing teargas canisters and pro-government thugs who beat them with sticks and glass bottles.
 Sallam was not among the demonstrators but had been nearby, buying a bottle of water, when she was seized by police and was detained along with 23 others.
 In October 2014, the group, including Sallam was sentenced to three years in prison, reduced to two years on appeal in December that year.
 Lawyers argued that there was no evidence that the defendants had used violence, and to charge Sallam, who had not even been at the demonstration, was doubly unfair.
 She was among 100 political prisoners freed under a presidential pardon on 21 October 2015 after 15 months in prison.

 Sallam ventured into the realm of human rights activism at a young age.
 As a teenager she was a member of the Al-Nosoor al-Sagheera (The Young Eagles) that brought together young people to discuss and engage in human rights, particularly children's rights.
 She went on to study law, gaining two degrees, one from Cairo University and the other from the Sorbonne in Paris, then to obtain a Masters in International Human Rights from Notre Dame University in the USA.
 When the democracy movement broke out in 2011, she was in Gambia working as a legal assistant at the African Commission on Human and People's Rights.
 She returned to Egypt, and threw herself into the democracy movement joining the human rights organisation, Nazra, to set up its Women Human Rights Defenders program.
 She worked for women who had been arrested, tortured and sexually abused during demonstrations, providing legal help, ensuring their families knew where they were held, making sure they had medical attention and being present at their interrogations.
 Sallam's work earned her the Africa Human Rights Defender Award in 2014.
 In a video marking her award, Sallam says: "I, like you [men], have the right to be in the public space.
 I have the right to be safe.
 I have the right to be equal to anyone else.
 And that my gender is not used against me."